T3DocumentationStarter/Public-Info-055/Documentation/User/Various.rst

 ============================= =============================================================================
 Class                         Usage
 ============================= =============================================================================
-pp-label-dataprotection       Used in wrapper grid element to define a replacement text for a data
+pp-cf                         Micro clearfix hack pp-label-dataprotection       Used in wrapper grid element to define a replacement text for a data
                               protection notice check box (see contact page) pp-parent-height              Elements using this class will get the same height as their parent element pp-row-height                 Elements in a row using this class will have the same height pp-row-child-height           Elements in a row using this class will have their direct child elements harmonized.
-Each child element will have the same height as its neighbour element in an other column (all headers, all images, all Text blocks have the same height). pp-ce-background              Centers the background and sizes it to cover the area. pp-ce-bgfixed                 Fixes the background.
+Each child element will have the same height as its neighbour element in an other column.
+The class just works with "Text with images" content elements. pp-ce-background              Centers the background and sizes it to cover the area. pp-ce-bgfixed                 Fixes the background.
 The result is a parallax effect.
-Due to mobile devices not supporting this feature fully it is generally disabled on mobile devices. pp-ce-margin                  Applies a margin to the container pp-ce-padding                 Applies a padding to the container pp-ce-bgwhite70               Applies a white background with 70% opacity pp-ce-gray70                  Applies a gray background with 70% opacity pp-ce-bgblack70               Applies a black background with 70% opacity
+Due to mobile devices not supporting this feature fully it is generally disabled on mobile devices. pp-content-margin             Applies a margin to the container pp-content-padding            Applies a padding to the container pp-content-bgwhite70          Applies a white background with 70% opacity pp-content-bggrey70           Applies a grey background with 70% opacity pp-content-bgblack70          Applies a black background with 70% opacity pp-gallery-item-left          Aligns the gallery items (e.g. images) to the left pp-gallery-item-right         Aligns the gallery items to the right pp-gallery-item-join          Joins the gallery items by removing any margin and padding
 ============================= =============================================================================